ditss-dev/database/README.md

 ## Important Note

 This database will be used for bot needs such as games and others.
 [Saluran Ditss](https://whatsapp.com/channel/0029VaimJO0E50UaXv9Z1J0L).
 Building upon this foundation, I have implemented several enhancements and introduced new features that were not present in the original repository.
-These improvements aim to elevate functionality and provide a more robust and versatile experience.
+These improvements aim to elevate functionality and provide a more robust and versatile experience[Instagram](https://www.instagram.com/dits.v2).

 # Proyek Saya